Sarzak 1.0

 Now, this is pretty huge.
 At least, it is to me!

-Consider these two input domains: Sarzak Domain fullsize Drawing Domain fullsize
+Consider these two input domains: fullsize fullsize

 The first is the model of modeling2.
 It is the bare minimum necessary to capture the information in the model.
 The second is a model of drawing the boxes and lines.